-There can be no assurance that the activities of The First Marblehead Corporation or us would not result in a court concluding that some or all of our assets and liabilities of the seller or those of the trust should be substantively consolidated with or restored to or made a part of those of The First Marblehead Corporation in a proceeding under the Bankruptcy Code.
+There can be no assurance that the activities of The First Marblehead Corporation or us would not result in a court concluding that some or all of the assets and liabilities of us, the sellers or the trusts should be substantively consolidated with or restored to or made a part of those of The First Marblehead Corporation in a proceeding under the Bankruptcy Code.
 If a court were to reach that conclusion or a filing were made under the Bankruptcy Code, or if an attempt were made to litigate any of the foregoing issues, then delays in distributions on the securities could occur or reductions in the amounts of the distributions could result.